frouo/lembot-public-website/blog/[25-03-07] how-to-export-your-lemlist-campaign-tasks.md

 Your automation is ready.
 That simple 💪

-Now, whenever you need to export your Lemlist tasks in Google Sheets, just click "**Run Bot**".
+Now, whenever you need to export your campaign tasks in Google Sheets, just click "**Run Bot**".
 Or schedule **automatic daily export**.

 [Try it, for free ↗️](https://lembot.com/signup)